loiskilberg/FinalProject/source/03_testPrinting.rst

 Requirements
 ============

+For the steps shown below, you will need:

 * Computer running Photoshop (we are using Adobe Creative Suite CS4 for Windows 10)
 * New Photoshop file that you just created
 * Printer that you will use to create the front covers (we use an Epson Workforce WF-7210)